zacki744/edutask/README.md

 # Edutask: a Training System for PA1417

 This is the codebase for **edutask**, a simple web-based application where users can sign up, add YouTube videos to a watchlist, and associate these videos with todo lists in order to keep track of educational material.
 The application consists of a database using MongoDB, a server using Flask, and a graphical user interface using React.
+You can find more information in the [specification](./documentation/edutask-specification.pdf).

 Please keep the following in mind: